e-Visa Validity Rules for Educational Travel

 - Pay Fees: Pay any applicable visa extension fees.
 The exact amount may vary depending on the duration of the extension.

-- Decision and Notification: The migration authorities will review your application and make a decision regarding your visa extension.
-You will typically be notified of the decision by email or in person.
 If your extension is approved, you will receive a new visa or a stamp in your passport indicating the extended validity.

 FAQs